On this page

 Developing entrepreneurial skills through cultural activities is being achieved within both formal education and activities within, for instance, voluntary associations or other fora.

-Entrepreneurship education in formal learning
+Entrepreneurship education focusing on cultural activities in formal learning in Denmark

 Students in vocational upper secondary education programmes are trained for the labour market, which includes entrepreneurial skills.
 According to the Act on Vocational Educations (Erhvervsuddannelsesloven, LBK nr 1395 af 28/09/2020), one of the objectives of VET programmes is to meet the labour market’s demand for innovative and creative labour.
 Furthermore, students in VET programmes have the opportunity to study abroad and thereby strengthen their intercultural awareness.
 For more information on mobility in VET programmes, see section 6.5.